KazooistGames/Requiem/README.md

-WASD movement
+WASD movement.

-hold SPACE to charge dash, release to dash
+hold SPACE to charge dash, release to dash.

 LMB for quick attack.
 Dashing while quick attacking applies a bleed.

 RMB for strong attack.
 Charge it up for more damage.
-Releasing right on the sweet spot unleashes a flaming "true strike" hold SHIFT to block.
-Time your blocks right as an enemy hits you to parry them. hold Q to aim, release to throw weapon.
-Press Q again to retrieve weapon Press E to yank chain after throwing weapon
+Releasing right on the sweet spot unleashes a flaming "true strike".

+hold SHIFT to block.
+Time your blocks right as an enemy hits you to parry them.

+hold Q to aim, release to throw weapon.
+Press Q again to retrieve weapon.

+Press E to yank chain after throwing weapon.

-G to drop currently held item
+G to drop currently held item.

-F to interact
+F to interact.

 GOAL OF GAME: